 What Is American Airlines ConciergeKey Status?

 American has 4 published tiers: Gold, Platinum, Platinum Pro, and Executive Platinum.
-Each tier has a specific amount of dollars that need to be spent on the airline (EQDs) and a designated amount of miles (EQMs) or segments (EQSs) that need to be flown.
+Each tier has a specific amount of Loyalty Points that you need to earn to achieve status.

 Above Executive Platinum is ConciergeKey, an invitation-only tier that is not open the general public.
 While Executive Platinum has published requirements, ConciergeKey does not.
 It is primarily meant for those who have primary decision-making ability for large corporate travel accounts, or influencers who American feels can sway travel toward the brand.